Why Your Dryer Starts and Stops After a Few Minutes and How to Fix It

 Remove the screws holding the wire connections in place on the timer.
 Also, remove the screws holding the timer in place behind the timer knob.
 Fit the replacement in the exact position as the old one, connect the wires first, then attach them behind the knob of the timer.
 Close up the control panel and screw it into place.

-Some Reasons to Consider the Professionals of Fix Appliances CA
+There Are Several Reasons To Contact the Professionals at Fix Appliances CA

 All of the problems and fixes for a dryer that starts and then stops immediately require expertise, knowledge of the internal systems of the dryer, equipment to test continuity, and the danger of electrocution.
 Why is risk in working on the dryer yourself when you can save time and money and get peace of mind by allowing the certified technicians at Fixappliances to work on your dryer?